gbattra/OOP-Design-Patterns-in-Java/HW4/Encoders/rec/README.md

 ```
 Since we can't know upfront where a symbol resides within a code tree without its encoding,
 we must try to traverse each node in the tree until we find it.
 As this typically throws
-`IllegalArgumentErrors` we must catch and ignore those exceptions, unless we have exhausted
+`IllegalArgumentErrors` we catch and ignore those exceptions, unless we have exhausted
 each potential node in the tree, at which point we throw.

 - `S next(K sequence);`<br>